Double Categories of Relations: Prospectus

-\subsubsection{Monoidal Fibrations}
+\subsection{Monoidal Fibrations}

 In \S 14 of \cite{FramedBicats}, it is shown that under certain conditions, every monoidal bifibration gives rise to an equipment with some extra structure.
 However, it appears that the definition of a cartesian equipment, as presented in \cite{aleiferi}, is needed for a sort of inverse construction taking a cartesian equipment to a monoidal bifibration.
 Under such a hypothetical correspondence, it is of interest to see which monoidal bifibrations correspond to double categories of relations.
-Our conjecture is that these will be closely related to regular fibrations and subobject fibrations as in \S 4.2 and \S 4.4 of \cite{BJ}.
-If this is the case it would be a starting point for extending fibrational semantics of type theories to interpretations in double categories with extra structure.
+The conjecture is that these will be closely related to regular fibrations and subobject fibrations as in \S 4.2 and \S 4.4 of \cite{BJ}.
+If this is the case, it is another point in favor of the view of the close connection between type theories and suitably structured double categories.